Why is Tromsø one of the best places to see the Northern Lights?

 What’s the difference between booking a package and only booking the tours?

 To help our guests maximise their stay in Tromsø and their chances of seeing the Northern Lights, we have a unique flexible itinerary feature for our package holders where a seat is reserved for you on our Northern Lights chases every night of your stay, and you will have the option of rescheduling your existing chases or adding additional ones.
 In the event that any day- or night-trip cannot go as planned due to weather conditions, you will also be offered priority to alternatives where available and we will manage the rescheduling of your itinerary based on your preferences.
 Packages also include the option to cancel your Northern Lights chases anytime for a full refund, for example, if you feel that you’ve seen enough after the first chase.
 Simply tell us that you’d like to cancel your next chase any time before 6am on the day of the tour.

 What do you provide on your tours?

-We provide personal pick-up and drop-off at all hotels and most private addresses on Tromsøya, a one-piece winter suit and boots in your sizes to keep you warm, Manfrotto tripods for photography, a warm expedition meal and hot drinks.
+We provide personal pick-up and drop-off at all hotels in Tromsø, a one-piece winter suit and boots in your sizes to keep you warm, Manfrotto tripods for photography, a warm expedition meal and hot drinks.
 We also take professional pictures that we share with all of our guests after the trip, including portraits of the Aurora and you!

 What is the group size and what kind of cars do you use?

-On our minibus-tours we take a total of 12 guests (+guide and driver).
+On our minibus-tours we take a total of 13 guests (and a tour guide and a driver).
 We use a Mercedes Benz Sprinter with an isle in the middle.
-These kind of cars provide comfort even during long chases to Finland or Sweden and allow everyone to use it for getting dressed or to rest.
+These cars provide comfort even during long chases to Finland or Sweden and allow everyone to use it for getting dressed or to rest.
 By using minibuses we are most flexible and the small group size guarantees a personal experience.
 We will help you to set up your camera.
 Warm winter gear, food, drinks, tripods and pictures of the Aurora and you are included.